amosdudley/weblog/_posts/2021-7-12-Experiments with Desktop ECM.md

 - No heat affected zone, and no heat-treating equipment required for annealing / rehardening
 - Theoretically high accuracy (though, we'll get to that later)

-ECM is scarcely seen outside of industry, and truly is a technology that seems to have gotten stuck in time.
+ECM is scarcely seen outside of its niche manufacturing applications, and truly is a technology that seems to have gotten stuck in time.
 Part of the reason for that is, making ECM tools has always been challenging and expensive, and that hasn't changed much since the 1950s.
 The ECM tools themselves have to be conventionally machined out of metal (usually conductive copper), and work kind of like sinker E**D**M, in that they have the inverse shape to the part you want to cut.

 <img src="https://i.imgur.com/RgAL5J7.png" title="source: Okuwobi et al." style="margin:20px;height:80%;width:80%;">